Henry1601/HackTheBox-Writeup/Reverse Engineering/Bypass/README.md

 	  4.4% (.EXE) Win32 Executable (generic) (4505/5/1)
 	  2.0% (.EXE) OS/2 Executable (generic) (2029/13)
 ```
-As we can see, the codebase was written in .NET.
+As we can see, the codebase was written in .NET, this will be our first clue.
 If you are using Linux, `strings` also gives us same result.
 ```bash
 	$ strings Bypass.exe
 	...